luuqh/kyotolamp/README.md

 # KyotoLamp

 A Lagrangian model for simulating particles transport using random walks developed by Hung Q. Luu in 2012.
+It was a generalized version of a radioactivity dispersion model developed by Takuya Kobayashi in 2006.

 **Source code**